Group of teenagers, including Youth MPs, booted from Parliament after protest

 They were kicked out by Speaker Trevor Mallard, who banned them from Parliament for a year.

-Speaking to media outside of Parliament one of the group's spokespersons, Jack Leang, said it was peacefully action to draw MPs' attention to the Ihumātao hikoi making its way to Prime Minister Jacinda Ardern's Mt Albert office this afternoon.
+Speaking to media outside of Parliament one of the group's spokespersons, Jack Liang, said it was peaceful action to draw MPs' attention to the Ihumātao hikoi making its way to Prime Minister Jacinda Ardern's Mt Albert office this afternoon.

 She said the hikoi was going to Ardern's doorstep in Auckland – "and we thought we would take it to her other doorstep".